Steam Powered Lawn Mowers

 Left: A Coldwell mower in use: 190?

-The mower is apparently in use but there is no smoke coming from the funnel, so it may not actually be in steam.
+The mower is apparently in use but there is no smoke coming from the funnel, so it maybe not.

 Back to Home PageBack to The Museum EntranceTop of this page